-- 60. The Council's overall revenue forecast outturn for 2015/16 at the end of December 2015 projects an underspend of -£5.0m.
-A separate report on this agenda presents this in more detail Item 8 (Finance and budget monitoring report for December 2015). - 61.
+60. The Council's overall revenue forecast outturn for 2015/16 at the end of December 2015 projects an underspend of -£5.0m.
+The Finance and Budget

+- Monitoring Report presented to Cabinet in February relating to the December 2015 position presents this in more detail. - 61.
 Services' hard work in managing spending within budgets in 2015/16 continues the Council's good record of achieving efficiencies and savings.
 The Council has used and plans to use the funding this releases to provide support to the budget in 2016/17 and subsequent years.
 The Chief Executive's and Director of Finance's work tracking efficiencies will maintain rigour in services' plans for achieving their efficiencies. - 62.
 Within the Council's financial outturn, as part of longer term financial planning, services may request to carry forward underspends to smooth funding across financial years.
 Further consideration on use of reserves and balances will be necessary as the level of government grants receivable becomes clearer when the government publishes the Final Settlement.